 Construction and uses of property in Albuquerque are regulated by the Integrated Development Ordinance (IDO)

-All construction, including buildings, walls, and carports requires a building permit issued by the City Building and Safety Division, 924-3963.
-When a property owner applies for a permit the Zoning Enforcement Office examines the construction plans for the proposed work to assure that the use is permissive, heights are within the allowed limits, and the setbacks of the proposed work from property lines are consistent with the IDO.
-Then the plans are checked by the Building and Safety Division.
+Any construction, including buildings, walls, and carports requires a building permit from the CABQ Building and Safety Division, 924-3838.
+When a property owner applies for a permit the Zoning Enforcement Office examines the construction plans for the proposed work to assure that the use is permissive, heights are within the allowed limits, and the setbacks of proposed work from property lines are consistent with the IDO.

 If you are considering building walls or fences see this important information.

 If the proposed use is conditional, the IDO requires that the property owner obtain a conditional use permit.
 If the uses, setbacks, or height of the proposed work are not consistent with the IDO the property owner normally needs to seek a variance.
 These permits and variances, collectively known as special exceptions, are sought through the CABQ Zoning Hearing Examiner (ZHE).
 Get advice from the Examiner at 924-3894.

 When a property owner seeks a conditional use permit or a variance the ZHE requires them to advise affected neighborhood associations for meeting and comment.
 When contacted by an owner Nob Hill Neighborhood Association arranges a meeting where all stakeholders can discuss the proposal and the association can develop input to the ZHE.
 If a property owner requests an informal pre-meeting the association will set that up too.